Senior Investigator Research Interests

 Newborn Mouse RBCs

 3D rendering of red blood cells (various colors) within a skeletal muscle capillary of a newborn mouse.
 The vesicles (upper), mitochondria (middle), and endoplasmic reticulum (lower) within each cell are shown.

 3D rendering of four different types of mitochondrial networks in the adult muscles of the fruit fly, Drosophila melanogaster.
 Leg muscle (upper left), jump muscle (upper right), direct flight muscle (bottom right), and indirect flight muscle (bottom left) mitochondrial networks are shown.

 Brian Glancy graduated with a B.A. in Sport Science from the University of the Pacific prior to receiving a Master’s degree in Kinesiology and a Ph.D. in Exercise Science from Arizona State University working with Wayne Willis.
 He was a postdoctoral fellow with Robert Balaban at the National Heart, Lung, and Blood Institute from 2009 to 2016.
-Dr. Glancy became an Earl Stadtman Investigator at the NIH with a dual appointment between NHLBI and NIAMS in 2016.
+Dr. Glancy became an Earl Stadtman Investigator at the NIH with a dual appointment between NHLBI and NIAMS in 2016 and became a tenured Senior Investigator in 2023.
 He is a member of the American College of Sports Medicine and the American Physiological Society.